,

 What is an ELSA?

-An ELSA (Emotional Literacy Support Assistant) in a primary school is a trained staff member who works with children to support their emotional wellbeing.
+An ELSA (Emotional Literacy Support Assistant) in a primary school is a trained staff member who works with children to support their emotional wellbeing through the school ELSA programme.
 Developed by educational psychologists, the ELSA programme helps pupils understand and manage their feelings, build resilience, improve self-esteem, and develop social skills.
-Through one-to-one or small group sessions, ELSAs offer a safe, nurturing space where children can explore challenges such as anxiety, friendship issues, loss, or emotional regulation—empowering them to thrive both personally and academically.
+Through one-to-one or small group sessions, ELSAs offer opportunities for children to explore challenges such as anxiety, friendship issues, loss, or emotional regulation—empowering them to thrive both personally and academically.

 What is Emotional Literacy?